unrealwork/atsd-use-cases/OrovilleDam/README.md

 ---------------------------------------------

 Below is a screenshot showing the change in the capacity of the Oroville dam from Saturday February 11th, 2017, to the early hours of February 14th, 2017 (the time this article was published).
-The threshold capacity is **3,537,577 acre-feet**, as marked by the orange line in the image.
+The threshold capacity is **3,537,577 af**, as marked by the orange line in the image.
 As a note, you can scroll over horizontally and up vertically by left-clicking and dragging in the direction you would like to shift.
-We can see the exact time that the dam exceeded the threshold capacity between 2 and 3 am U.S. pacific time (PT) with 3,539,160 acre-feet recorded at 2 am on February 11th, and returned to below this limit between 11 pm on February 12th and 12 am (PT) on February 13th with 3,533,936 acre-feet recorded at midnight (both times marked below).
-Additionally, we can observe that the dam hit its peak capacity of 3,578,686 acre-feet on Sunday February 12th at 3 am.
+We can see the approximate time that the dam exceeded the threshold capacity between 2:00 and 3:00 am U.S. pacific time (PT) with 3,539,160 af recorded at 2:00 am on February 11th, and returned to below this limit between 11:00 pm on February 12th and 12:00 am (PT) on February 13th with 3,533,936 af recorded at midnight (both times marked below).
+Additionally, we can observe that the dam hit its peak capacity of 3,578,686 af on Sunday February 12th at 3:00 am.

 ![Figure 3](Images/Figure3.png)